-As described in this chapter, a client prepares a ServiceTemplate, which is a list of class objects and a list of entries.
-For each lookup service that is found, the client can query the lookup service using the ServiceRegistrar object's lookup() method, to see if the lookup service has a service matching the template.
+A client prepares a ServiceTemplate, which is a list of class objects and a list of entries.
+For each service locator that is found, the client can query the ServiceRegistrar object by preparing a ServiceTemplate object and calling the ServiceRegistrar object's lookup() method to see if the locator has a service matching the template.
 If the match is successful, an object is returned that can be cast into the class required.
 Service methods can then be invoked on this object.